bcgov/simple-R-shiny/README.md

 Many times you will build a Shiny App that requires R Packages (or versions) that are only available from GitHub.
 These are installed using `devtools::install_github`.
-List them in the `gh-packages.txt` file, as single-quoted comma separated strings made up of the GitHub user/organization and repository name.
+List them in the `gh-packages.txt` file, as space-separated strings made up of the GitHub user/organization and repository name.
 It's also recommended to specify a the `SHA` of a specific commit or release tag.

-The file should look something like this:
+The file should look something like this (separated by a space, no quotation marks):

 ```
-'ropensci/plotly@a1613b3e225', 'tidyverse/ggplot2@v2.2.1'
+ropensci/plotly@a1613b3e225 tidyverse/ggplot2@v2.2.1
 ```

 ### 7. Run / Develop